 facilities in Canada

 In partnership with Canadian National Railway, we have developed an innovative new rail-to-road supply facility north of Toronto and are investing in similar facilities at other locations.

 Allow petrol and diesel to be loaded directly onto trucks.

 Uses existing rail infrastructure to create a new supply location in a heavily congested area.

 We are progressing with the development of Thames Oilport in phases.
-The facility has opened for diesel storage and we are moving on to road loading and storage of other products.
+The terminal has opened for diesel and gasoil storage and road-loading and the next phase of development will be to commence petrol supply.